shiv-srivastava88/PWA-Push-Notification-Ionic-and-NodeJs/README.md

 # PWA-Push-Notification-Ionic-and-NodeJs
-This is documentation about how you can implement push ntifications in pwa apps with frontend as ionic and backend NodeJs
+This is documentation about how you can implement push notifications in pwa apps with frontend ionic and backend NodeJs